Bruce Grobbelaar: Liverpool

 Grobbelaar was retained by three of Liverpool's greatest managers; Paisley, Fagan and Dalglish, over a period of 13 years.
 His strengths were his gymnastic-like agility, and an unflappable confidence.
 He was never afraid to be seen to berate his defenders if he thought they had given easy opportunities to the opposition, such as in his verbal assault on Jim Beglin in the first all Merseyside FA Cup final against Everton in 1986.
 Over the course of his Liverpool career he won more medals than any of his contemporaries.

-In 1984–85, Grobbelaar brought down a spectator who had invaded the pitch during a game, allowing the police to handcuff the offending spectator.
+In 1984–85, Grobbelaar brought down a spectator who had invaded the pitch during a game, allowing the police to handcuff the offender.

 Although there were occasional challenges to his position as Liverpool's number 1, Grobbelaar was a virtual ever-present from Clemence's departure to the start of the 1990s which coincided with the end of the club's dominance.
 He was a mainstay in his first five league campaigns at Anfield, when Liverpool were champions four times and runners-up on the other occasion.
 However, in 1988–89, injuries and illness restricted his first team opportunities and he played 21 times in the league, with Mike Hooper taking his place on the other 17 occasions.
 However, he was fit to face Everton in the 3–2 FA Cup win on 20 May 1989, though six days later he conceded a last minute goal to Arsenal midfielder Michael Thomas on the final day of the league season as the league title was wrenched from Liverpool's grasp and headed to Highbury instead.
 A month earlier, he played in the FA Cup semi-final win over Nottingham Forest which was played at Old Trafford after the original match at Hillsborough was cancelled due to the tragedy that led to 97 fans dying on the terracing behind Grobbelaar's goal.
 Grobbelaar attended many of the victims' funerals.

 The signing of David James from Watford in mid-1992 spelt the beginning of the end for Grobbelaar at Liverpool.
 Although James struggled to impress at first, Grobbelaar's insistence on playing for Zimbabwe gave James chances; Grobbelaar only played six times for Liverpool during 1992–93 and spent a short period on loan at Second Division side Stoke City where he made four appearances.
 James's uncertainty allowed Grobbelaar to regain his place in the first team at the start of the 1993–94 season, in which his performance, like the team's, started well but fell away badly.
 In a notorious incident in a Merseyside derby that year, Grobbelaar even physically assaulted young teammate Steve McManaman.
 He was a consistent starter until he was injured in the final minute of a 2–0 defeat at Leeds United on 19 February 1994, in what would be his final appearance for the club.